 We went to another store, one appropriate for us mere mortals, and I bought a new Radley handbag.

-After lunch we had about 45 minutes to get dressed and head toward the Coliseum, where Olivia was going to meet us for dinner before Tim and I went to our show.
+After lunch we had about 45 minutes to get dressed and head toward the Coliseum, where Laura’s friend, Olivia, was meeting us for dinner before Tim and I went to our show.

 We went to an Italian tapas-style restaurant called Fuma (I think).
-Olivia and Laura shared their dishes since they are both vegetarian, and Tim and I shared.
+Olivia and Laura shared their dishes since they are both vegetarian, and Tim and I shared our dishes.
 I liked the food, but I wouldn’t care to return, although the place and the experience was fun.

 After dinner, Tim and I excused ourselves from the rest of the group to go to the Coliseum, arriving about 30 minutes before the show started.
 Our seats were excellent, and, well, the show was fantastic.